jakemull/bear-hug-compressor/imageoptim/BUILD_INSTRUCTIONS.md

-# Building ImageOptim Enhanced with AVIF and WebP Support
+# Building BearHug with AVIF and WebP Support

-This guide explains how to build ImageOptim Enhanced with full AVIF and WebP support.
+This guide explains how to build BearHug with full AVIF and WebP support.

 ## Prerequisites